 Can you tell me about the Newnham Architecture Fellows?

 For information on the current teaching staff and Fellows for Architecture, please visit our teaching webpages.

 Are there any A-level subjects which are particularly useful?

-Essential: strong interest in architecture and place-making; good graphic ability with a serious portfolio which will be reviewed at interview; a good Mathematics GCSE (but see also below, under ‘highly desirable’).
+Essential: A strong interest in architecture and place-making; good graphic ability with a serious portfolio which will be reviewed at interview; a good Mathematics GCSE (but see also below, under ‘highly desirable’).
 A combination of arts and science subjects provides a useful context for this fascinatingly complex subject.
-See also Newnham’s general requirements for more information.

-Our standard conditional offer will be A*AA at A-level.
+Our standard conditional offer is A*AA at A-level.

 Can I take a gap year?

 Because of the small cohort admitted each year, we do not usually offer deferred entry.
-Therefore if you intend to take a gap year we suggest you make your application in the autumn after you have completed your Sixth Form (Year 13).
+Therefore, if you intend to take a gap year we suggest you make your application in the autumn after you have completed your A-levels (or equivalent).

 How should I prepare for the interview?

 At interview you will be expected to show a portfolio of creative art work.
 This may include not only painting and drawing but also, if you wish, other media such as photography, computer graphics, or sculpture.
-Three-dimensional work may be presented through photographs if too large to be brought.
-A sketch book, showing evidence of powers of observation, a facility for drawing, and an interest in design and in the built environment, will be a great asset.
-You may bring A Level coursework, and/or work and designs you have produced independently to demonstrate the things and ideas that interest you.
+Three-dimensional work may be presented through photographs.
+Sketchbook images showing evidence of powers of observation, a facility for drawing, and an interest in design and in the built environment, will be a great asset.
+You may include A-level coursework, and/or work and designs you have produced independently to demonstrate the things and ideas that interest you.